 The surname Hollis means holly trees; just like Hill or Brooks, it was once bestowed on those who lived nearby such a feature.
-Since Holly is associated with girls born during the Christmas season.
-It only makes sense that Hollis appears on the Christmas boy names list.
+Since Holly (and Ivy) are associated with girls born during the Christmas season, it only makes sense that Hollis appears on the Christmas boy names list.
 Another fun twist: hip hop innovators Run-DMC recorded “Christmas in Hollis” for a Special Olympics benefit album in 1987.
 The trio hails from Hollis, Queens – a happy coincidence.
 As for the name, it fits right in with other preppy picks like Brooks and Wells.

 In Greek legend, Linus is the son of Apollo, as golden as his dad.
 It’s the name of an early pope, too.
 So what puts it on the Christmas boy names list?
 That’s down to Charles Schultz, creator of The Peanuts comic strip.
 “A Charlie Brown Christmas Special” debuted in 1965.
 Among the many highlights is Linus explaining the true meaning of the season to Charlie Brown.
 In a story that’s all about holiday overwhelm, Linus provides the heart of the tale.
 He’s a little younger than Charlie and friends, but he’s wise beyond his years.
 That puts Linus with the Christmas boy names.